1jour1vin

 Rated estate (2021 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)

-Spanning 300 hectares, including 80 hectares of vineyards, Giscours benefits from beautiful gravelly soil and modern facilities.
-Without seeking to rival certain previous vintages, including several favorites, this 2004 is not lacking in quality.
-Its distinctive bouquet expresses finely wooded red fruits, a prelude to a round and rich palate, structured by tannins full of finesse.
-The whole deserves to be laid down for a few years to reach its full expression.
+Spanning 300 hectares, including 80 hectares of vineyards, Giscours boasts a beautiful gravelly terroir and modern facilities.
+Without seeking to rival certain previous vintages—including several favorites—this 2004 is by no means lacking in quality.
+Its distinctive bouquet expresses subtly oaked red fruits, a prelude to a round and rich palate, structured by tannins full of finesse.
+The wine deserves to be cellared for a few years to reach its full potential.

 About the estate: